shawnthompson/resume/jobs/CSD16J-014622-000313/cover-letter.md

 ### Willingness to travel

-I presently have a Blanket Travel Authority (BTA) signed that allows me to travel to Ottawa for 1 week every month until Canada.ca is fully integrated into the Above Experience Manager system.
+I presently have a Blanket Travel Authority (BTA) signed that allows me to travel to NCR for 1 week every month until Canada.ca is fully integrated into the Above Experience Manager system.

 ### Willingness to work overtime